NightDreamGames/Graded/README.md

 # ✍️ Contributing

 Interested in contributing to the Graded project?
 Thanks so much for your interest!
-We are always looking for improvements to the project and contributions from open-source developers are greatly appreciated.
+I'm always looking for improvements to the project and contributions from open-source developers are greatly appreciated.

-If you find an error in the class presets, you can open an issue explaining it, we will fix it quickly.
+If you find an error in the class presets, you can open an issue explaining it, I'll fix it quickly.

+If you'd like to help us translate the app, you can do so on [our POEditor project](https://poeditor.com/join/project/6qnhP0EM5w).
+Any language is welcome!

-If you have another contribution in mind, don't hesitate to contact us, so we can work together.
+If you have another contribution in mind, don't hesitate to open a PR or contact us, so we can work together.

 # ⚠️ License